vaishnavi-shetty1/c_practice/README.md

 This C program calculates the areas of a square, circle, and rectangle based on user input.

  Features
 - Calculates the area of a square given its side length.
 - Calculates the area of a circle given its radius.
 - Calculates the area of a rectangle given its two side lengths.

+*calculator.c*
+# Simple Calculator

+This C program performs basic arithmetic operations: addition, subtraction, multiplication, and division on two numbers provided by the user.

+ Features
+- Accepts two floating-point numbers as input.
+- Supports the following operations:
+  - Addition (`+`)
+  - Subtraction (`-`)
+  - Multiplication (`*`)
+  - Division (`/`)
+- Handles division by zero with an error message.